Elephant Alpha wordmark

 Capabilities

-Elephant Alpha focuses on long context and predictable output.
+Why Elephant Alpha gets attention: long context and cleaner output.

 01 / Efficiency